mectho/esp32/examples/gpio/README.md

 ### Installing

 - [Download the latest release of this repository from the release page.](https://github.com/mectho/esp32/releases)
-- move the "gpio" folder in the esp project folder.
+- Move the "gpio" folder in the esp project folder.

 ## How to use <a name = "usage"></a>